NguyenTaHuyHoang/Bulky_MVC/README.md

 go run ./main.go
 ```

-After you run the server, you can view all detail about api by click this url [swagger UI](http://localhost:8080/swagger/index.html)

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at nvhai2408@gmail.com.
+If you have any questions or suggestions, please feel free to contact us at nvthh01082002@gmail.com